Subscribe to updates

 Summary

-The Bromley Council Health Scrutiny Sub-Committee convened to discuss a proposal from King's College Hospital NHS Foundation Trust (KCH) to reconfigure haematology services at the Princess Royal University Hospital (PRUH).
-The meeting also provided an opportunity for councillors and the public to ask questions.
+The Bromley Council Health Scrutiny Sub-Committee was scheduled to meet to discuss an update from King's College Hospital NHS Foundation Trust (KCHFT) regarding the proposed reconfiguration of haematology services at the Princess Royal University Hospital (PRUH).
+The meeting was also scheduled to cover future meeting dates.

 Reconfiguration of Haematology Services at PRUH

-• Option 1: Maintain current model (status quo).
-This option was not recommended due to the inability to meet national standards and workforce instability.
+• Option 1: Maintain current model (status quo) - This option was not recommended due to maintaining inequity of access to enhanced patient pathways and wider clinical infrastructure available at the KCH/DH site, an inability to meet national standards, and the difficulty of staff to maintain SACT competences.

-• Option 2: Planned reconfiguration.
-This option involves consolidating inpatient (elective) Haematology to KCH/DH, with planned engagement and transition, and enhancing the day case pathways at the PRUH site.
-This option was recommended as it aligns with NHS England best practice and ensures all King's elective Haematology patients receive standardised care and benefit from the specialist care and support available at the KCH/DH site.
+• Option 2: Planned reconfiguration - This option would consolidate inpatient (elective) Haematology to KCH/DH, with planned engagement and transition, and enhance the day case pathways at the PRUH site.
+This option was recommended as it aligns with NHSE best practice, provides immediate patient access to more treatments including clinical trials and novel therapies, and ensures all King's elective Haematology patients receive standardised care and benefit from the specialist care and support available at the KCH/DH site.

 Future Meeting Dates

-The committee noted the future meeting dates of 21 January 2026 and 5 March 2026.
+The Sub-Committee was also scheduled to note the dates of future meetings: Wednesday 21st January 2026 and Thursday 5th March 2026.

 Attendees